francoispluchino/FxpRequireAssetBundle/README.md

 - All features of [Fxp Require Asset](https://github.com/francoispluchino/fxp-require-asset)
 - Automatically copy all assets:
-  - of NPM/Bower packages in the assetic public directory
+  - of NPM/Bower packages by Fxp Composer Asset Plugin or natives NPM and Bower in the assetic public directory
   - defined in resources section of a Symfony2 Bundle (except `config`, `doc`, `license(s)`, `meta`, `public`, `skeleton`, `views`)
 - Automatic addition of localized commons assets
 - Compiling the final list of asset in cache for increase performance